PurpurMC/Purpur/docs/source/configuration.rst

 * **default**: false
 * **description**: Enable/disable Spigot's TPS catchup (makes everything tick faster than 20 tps after lag spikes, which can cause more lag - also skews /tps reports by ruining the average with above 20 tps entries)

+lagging-threshold:
+* **default**: 19.0
+* **description**: Purpur keeps track of when it is lagging in order to have the ability to change behaviors accordingly.
+This value is that threshold when you want to consider the server to be lagging.
+Right now this is only used for mob.villager.brain-ticks setting.

 disable-drops-on-cramming-death
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: true